-U.S. officials say that U.S.- Bahrain defense cooperation has not suffered significantly from differences over Bahrain's handling of the unrest, but Bahrain government has become slightly less forthcoming with in-kind support to the U.S. military presence in Bahrain, according to U.S. officials.
-The continued strength of the defense relationship was displayed in September 2014 when Bahrain joined the U.S.-led anti-Islamic State coalition by flying airstrikes on Islamic State positions in Syria.
+U.S. officials say that U.S.- Bahrain differences over Bahrain's handling of the unrest has caused Bahraini officers to become slightly less forthcoming with in-kind support to the U.S. military presence in Bahrain.
+However, the continued strength of the defense relationship was displayed in September 2014 when Bahrain joined the U.S.-led anti-Islamic State coalition by flying airstrikes on Islamic State positions in Syria.
 Opposition leaders, including Wifaq leader Salman, publicly support the security relationship with the United States, but they assert that the United States should use the leverage of its military presence in Bahrain to persuade the Bahraini government to enact significant political reforms.
-Others observers say that, were the opposition to come to power, the U.S. military would be expelled from Bahrain-in part because Iran might influence its Shiite allies in Bahrain to expel the U.S. military.
+Others observers say that, were the opposition to come to power, Iran might influence its Shiite allies in Bahrain to expel U.S. forces from Bahrain.